ETHLend/Documentation/ETHLendWhitePaper.md

 <p>We consider ETHLend as a long term project.
 However, to make most of us, concrete deadlines are necessary.
 Therefore, we shall introduce the following roadmap for technical implementations:</p>

-1. ETHLend Alpha on Ethereum main-net on Q2 2017 (Milestone achieved)
+1. ETHLend Alpha on Ethereum main-net on Q2 2017
-2. ENS Domains as collateral on Q2 2017 (Milestone achieved)
+2. ENS Domains as collateral on Q2 2017
-3. Reputation-based Lending with CRE on Q3 2017 (Milestone achieved)
+3. Reputation-based Lending with CRE on Q3 2017
-4. Token Sale Smart Contract on Q3 2017 (Milestone achieved)
+4. Token Sale Smart Contract on Q3 2017
-5. Security Audit for the Token Sale Smart Contract on Q3 2017 (Milestone achieved)
+5. Security Audit for the Token Sale Smart Contract on Q3 2017
 6. USD Based Loans and Installments Q4 2017
 7. On-Demand and Crowd Lending (Loan Offers from Lenders) on Q1 2018
 8. User Experience Upgrade on Q1 2018